Yoel Rodríguez: Valencia

 On 31 July 2014, Yoel was loaned to Valencia CF for one year, with the club having an obligatory option to buy him permanently at the end of this period.
 He made his competitive debut on 19 October, starting in the 3–0 away loss against Deportivo de La Coruña.

-On 19 November 2015, after making no appearances during the season despite the injuries of both Diego Alves and Mathew Ryan, Yoel was loaned to Rayo Vallecano until June to make up for Toño's serious injury, with a buyout clause.
+On 19 November 2015, after making no appearances during the season despite injuries to both Diego Alves and Mathew Ryan, Yoel was loaned to Rayo Vallecano until June to make up for Toño's serious injury, with a buyout clause.
 On 20 December, he was in goal at the Santiago Bernabéu Stadium, but his team had to play with nine players for more than 60 minutes and were eventually crushed 10–2 by hosts Real Madrid.

 Eibar

 Yoel joined top-flight SD Eibar on 11 July 2016, on loan and again with an option to buy.
 On 23 May 2017, he agreed to a permanent deal for a reported €750,000.

 In June 2017, Yoel suffered a knee ligament injury while exercising, ruling him out for six months.
 On 30 August 2018, having spent the remainder of the campaign as a backup to Marko Dmitrović, he renewed his contract until 2021 and was immediately loaned to Real Valladolid for one year.
 He spent most of that season on the bench behind Jordi Masip, and when chosen to play against Deportivo Alavés on 19 April 2019, he made errors in a 2–2 away draw.

 In December 2020, having not recovered his position from the Serb, Yoel extended his link until June 2024.
 The following summer, as the former moved to Sevilla FC, Ander Cantero arrived as competition at the relegated Basque club.

+Yoel continued to play second-fiddle until the end of his spell after Cantero's departure, now to Luca Zidane.

+Racing Ferrol

+On 2 July 2024, the free agent Yoel remained in the second tier by signing a one-year contract with Racing de Ferrol.